nuyuls79/CNCVerse-Sky-Stream-Extension/README.md

+Note:
+Currently cricfy and skteck wont work as expected [Development on progress]
 # 🌌 skystream-plugins
 skystream-plugins is an extension repo for [SkyStream](https://github.com/akashdh11/skystream).
 Follow the guide below to get started and set up your providers.